cmu-delphi/delphi-epidata/docs/api/covidcast-signals/nhsn.md

 ## Overview

 [The National Healthcare Safety Network (NHSN)](https://www.cdc.gov/nhsn/index.html) is the nation’s most widely used healthcare-associated infection tracking system.
-This dataset represents preliminary weekly hospital respiratory data and metrics aggregated to national and state/territory levels reported to CDC’s National Health Safety Network (NHSN) beginning August 2020.
+This dataset represents preliminary weekly hospital respiratory data and metrics aggregated to national and state/territory levels reported to CDC’s National Health Safety Network (NHSN) reference date beginning August 2020.

 Each signal below is derived from one of two following datasets: